bismuthfoundation/Roadmap/README.md

 * Push the new gen Tornado wallet out of beta (needs security audits)
 * Add features and themes to the new gen Tornado wallet
 * Dev docs to open wallet dev (themes as well as Crystals) to external devs
-* New bootstrap solution, and blockchain verification - In Testing stage
 * Develop partnerships around Hypernode hosting - Still ongoing
 * Ever going effort to get listed on more - reliable - exchanges.
 * rewrite of core code to ease maintenance and external devs adoption